swaptacular/swpt_trade/README.md

    their own user database, and go together with UI for user registration, login, and authorization consent.

-   To increase security and performance, it is highly recommended that you configure HTTP reverse-proxy server(s) (like [nginx]) between the clients and the "admin API".
+   Also, to increase security and performance, it is highly recommended that you configure HTTP reverse-proxy server(s) (like [nginx]) between the admin clients and the "admin API".

 [Swaptacular]: https://swaptacular.github.io/overview